Sahil-Kanojiya98/phone-records-validation-service/README.md

 # Phone Records REST API

 ## Overview
-This is a simple Java Spring Boot application that manages phone records (name and phone number) via a REST API.
-It persists the data in MySQL and validates phone numbers using [AbstractAPI](https://www.abstractapi.com/).
+A Spring Boot REST API for managing phone records with external phone number validation.

 ## Features

+## Features

 - Add phone records (name + phone number)
 - Retrieve phone records by ID or fetch all
 - Validation of phone numbers using AbstractAPI
 - Persistence using MySQL
+- Duplicate prevention - Each phone number can only be registered once (409 Conflict)
+- Comprehensive error handling
+- Docker support with Docker Compose
+- RESTful API design

 ---